 Just one of several new workfare schemes is called the ‘Mandatory Work Programme’ (the clue’s in the name).
 Under this scheme, which Job Centre advisors can re-refer people onto indefinitely, claimants will be expected to work 30 hours a week, for four weeks per referral, or face benefit sanctions of three months.
 If they leave and then return to the placement the sanction will still remain in force.
 Where claimants end up working will be down to providers, almost all of whom are private sector poverty pimps.
 Claimants could be referred to private companies or charities alike.
 Whilst it is true that on this scheme the DWP has stipulated that placements should have some community benefit, one of those benefits is astonishingly ‘working towards the profit of the host organisation’.

-Presumably this could include working in Poundland, just as the government’s ‘work experience’ scheme has seen thousands of young people employed in High Street stores across the country.
+Other workfare programmes could include working in Poundland, on the government’s ‘work experience’ scheme which has seen thousands of young people employed in High Street stores across the country.
 Under this scheme participants may opt out after one week, after that they must complete the full eight weeks or face sanctions.
 Many people say they are not informed of this cooling off period, including Cait Reilly who is currently in the middle of a court case over something Grayling claims doesn’t exist.